Between the pandemic and the ongoing climate crisis, things are looking pretty rough – but we can still find hope through the actions of others!

 As nominees, these individuals are eligible for both the main Clean50 list and an Emerging Leader award, but given the sheer volume of nominees we’ve received this year, we can’t guarantee they’ll win either award.
 So we’ve decided to run a spotlight on each of our Emerging Leader nominees for six weeks, to give recognition to all of our remarkable Emerging Leader nominees, even if we can’t add all of them to the Clean50, and provide some inspiring news in difficult times.

-Nominees are presented in alphabetical order – and this week we’re spotlighting Meredith Adler to Louis-Philip Bolduc!
+Nominees are presented in alphabetical order – and this week for week 1, we’re spotlighting Meredith Adler to Louis-Philip Bolduc!

 Meredith Adler (31) – Student Energy – Vancouver, BC

 As Executive Director of the world’s largest youth-led initiative for facilitating the energy transition, Meredith has a global effect on youth leadership and was previously a Clean50 Emerging Leader in 2018.
 Responsible for quadrupling the budget for Student Energy from $300,000 to $1.3 million and increasing membership from 5 chapters to 42 worldwide, Meredith is considered an expert in youth engagement.
 Her work developing youth empowerment programming has allowed for intergenerational collaboration on climate initiatives globally and accelerated the development of 70+ youth-led projects around the world.

 Daniela Agnoletto (33) – Oxford Properties Group – Toronto, ON